Skip to content

 In addition, Gary is on the board of the Montrose Center and is president of Outreach United, a nonprofit organization dedicated to bringing a more positive awareness and understanding to the Houston GLBT community.
 In 2010, Gary was named Male Grand Marshal of the Houston Pride Parade, in recognition of his volunteerism, fundraising, and activism.

-Roy Alvarez, Jr.
+Roy Alvarez, Jr

+Roy recently retired from HEB grocery retail company following 38 years in, managing IT desktop & administration support team, and is a lifetime HEB Corporate Diversity & Inclusion Ambassador.
 He serves as president of Alvarez Business Solutions along with major interests in a home and business security firm and a business that manages operations for men’s health clinics.
 Roy is an active program facilitator for World Youth Foundation, volunteers on Montrose Center committees, HRC, and HEB’s Houston Seniors Retirement Club.

 Samuel M. Jacobson

 Sam is a self-employed project and operations manager.
 He has over 30 years’ experience in operations, training, budgets and project implementation in various restaurants, institutional and corporate settings.
 He has an emphasis in social responsibility and diversity and inclusion components of an organization.
+Outside of his work, he shares his knowledge of diversity with a variety of organizations advancing education and arts, as well as those in the LGBTQ and Jewish communities.

 Jonathan Marrs

-Jonathan Marrs arrived in Houston in June 2013 to launch the U.S. division of a global energy consulting firm responsible for the United States and Mexico.
-He then went onto start the first U.S. registered apprenticeship programs in IT and Cybersecurity in the states of Maryland, Pennsylvania, and Virginia.
+Jonathan Marrs arrived in Houston in 2013 to launch the U.S. division of a global energy consulting firm responsible for the United States and Mexico.
+He went onto start the first U.S. registered apprenticeship programs in IT and Cybersecurity in the states of Maryland, Pennsylvania, and Virginia, then worked for the UK’s Department for International Trade in Houston as Head of Trade & Investment.

 A.J.
 Mistretta

-Prior to that A.J. served as the associate editor for a Houston-based Fortune 500 company, managing content writers for two business-to-business websites.
-He also previously served as the online editor and special projects manager for the Austin Business Journal, supervising daily news gathering and working with reporters on extended news packages.
+A.J.
+Mistretta has worked in marketing and public relations in Houston for more than a decade, representing a number of companies and organizations.
+He has served as Director of Communications for Houston First and Visit Houston where he managed media relations and content development.
+Prior to that A.J. served as the associate editor for a Houston-based Fortune 500 company, and also served as the online editor and special projects manager for the Austin Business Journal.
 He has written for newspapers and magazines in Austin, Houston, Dallas and New Orleans.

 Jonathan Netek

-Jonathan is a designer and creative strategist with over 10 years in the advertising, marketing and communications industries.
+Jonathan is a designer and creative strategist with over a decade of experience in the advertising, marketing and communications industries.
 He has worked within large corporate environments (Edelman PR in NYC) as well as small to medium local businesses and startups.
+He has also worked within the community on many of the events put on by Outreach United.

 Tiffany Tosh

-Tiffany has 25 years of marketing experience with almost 20 of them focusing on Digital Media and Marketing.
-In the past, she served on HRC's National Board of Governors and in several positions on the Houston Steering Committee, including three years as Gala Tri-Chair.
+Tiffany is the Founder and President of REFUGE Marketing & Consulting, an LGBTBE® certified firm.
+REFUGE was created to help businesses grow through all aspects of digital marketing.
+Tiffany has served on HRC's National Board of Governors and in several positions on the Houston Steering Committee, including three years as Gala Tri-Chair.
 Tiffany was the winner of the Chamber's 2018 Roy Alvarez Jr. Volunteer of the Year Award.